The Main Window

 Clicking the Show Faders button displays the Faders Window (only available with SCS Professional and higher licenses).

-Although the Toolbar contains a 'Go' button, in practice you probably will not use it!
+Although the Toolbar contains a 'Go' button, in practice you will probably not use it!
 This is because there are other easier ways to activate the next cue.
 Common methods are a right-click of the mouse, or pressing the Space bar.
 SCS also provides external control facilities, such as by activating the 'Go' button by MIDI control.
 'Stop All' (the panic button) can be activated by just pressing Esc.

 The Cue List at the top of the display shows the cues from the cue file, and you can scroll through this list to see all the cues.